CogitoNTNU/norwegian-ai-championship-2025/docs/previous-experiences.md

 ## Brage Kvamme

-Previous experience in RL (DQN, Double-DQN, AlphaZero, MuZero, ...).
+- LLM API
-Will check out other methods of RL.
+- Datasyn (YOLO)

-Will be writing Master's thesis in computer vision (Vision Mamba, not bounding box!).
+- IDUN
-Have used YOLO, but am not an expert.
+- RL - DQN, Double-DQN, AlphaZero, MuZero.
+Will research other methods.

-Experience with IDUN.
+- Will use Vision mamba in Master's thesis.

 ## Jessica Liu